lukso-network/LIPs/LSPs/LSP-3-Profile-Metadata.md

         "tags": [ "string", "string", ... ], // tags related to the profile
-        "avatar": [ // a 3D file avatar mostly in FBX and/or OBJ format, multiple file formats of an avatar can be added { // example of a hash based avatar verification "verificationFunction": 'keccak256(bytes)',
+        "avatar": [ // a 3D file avatar mostly in FBX and/or OBJ format, multiple file formats of an avatar can be added { // example of a hash based avatar verification "verification": {
-                "verificationData": 'string',
+                    "method": 'keccak256(bytes)',
+                    "data": 'string', // bytes32 hash of the file },
                 "url": 'string',
                 "fileType": 'string'
             },
-            { // example of a signature based avatar verification "verificationFunction": 'ecdsa',
+            { // example of a signature based avatar verification "verification": {
+                    "method": 'ecdsa',
-                "verificationData": 'string',  // signer that signed the bytes of the image "verificationSource": 'string' // e.g url returning the signature of the signed image "url": 'string',
+                    "data": 'string', // signer that signed the bytes of the file "source": 'string' // e.g url returning the signature of the signed file },
+                "url": 'string',
                 "fileType": 'string'
             },